5 Effective Study Habits that Triple Your Learning Speed [HCP]

 The best way to do this is with the 30 day plan I mentioned earlier.
 The trick is to create a study session schedule that takes the guesswork out of this routine.

-Here's how to do this in four steps:
+Here's how to do this in five steps: